Nothocestrum latifolium

 Pests and Diseases

-When small (i.e., less than two feet [61 cm] tall), ʻaiea is sometimes attacked by broad mites, flea beetles, mealybugs, scale insects, and spider mites.
-Fortunately, larger plants seem to be much less susceptible to these attacks with the possible exception of scale insects; note the scale insects on the veins of the leaves in the nearly-ripe fruit photograph above.
+When small (i.e., less than two feet [61 cm] tall), ʻaiea is often attacked by broad mites, flea beetles, mealybugs, scale insects, and spider mites.
+Fortunately, larger plants seem to be much less susceptible to these attacks with the possible exception of scale insects and mealybugs.
 If you encounter any of these pests on your ʻaiea, refer to the Pests & Diseases page for methods to deal with them.

-Nothocestrum breviflorum is adapted to the dry, easy-draining substrate of lava fields in the leeward regions of Hawai‘i Island.
+Nothocestrum latifolium is adapted to the dry, easy-draining substrate of lava fields in the leeward regions of our Islands.
 Therefore, poor-draining soil or overwatering can result in fatal consequences.

 An endangered Blackburn's sphinx moth (Manduca blackburni) larva eating the leaves of the introduced and naturalized tree tobacco (Nicotiana glauca) (photograph courtesy of Forest & Kim Starr CC BY 3.0).
 This is the green form; there is also a gray-brown form.